TobyLobster/ManicMiner/README.md

 ## Collision detection
 Sadly there is only box collision here, not pixel perfect collision.
 The boxes around the guardians are adjusted to give a little leeway.

+## Music
+Music is basic (similar to the Spectrum) and a note can be missed when overridden by playing a sound effect.

+## Compatibility
+Doesn't work on the either the Master or Electron.

 ## Other variations from the Spectrum version
 * The BBC version does not occupy the full screen.